 - A. Verify that existing site conditions and substrate surfaces are acceptable for subsequent work.
-Start of work means acceptance of existing conditions. - B. Verify that existing substrate is capable of structural support or attachment of new work being applied or attached. - C. Examine and verify specific conditions described in individual specification sections. - D. Take field measurements before confirming product orders or beginning fabrication, to minimize waste due to over-ordering or misfabrication.

-- E. Verify that utility services are available, of the correct characteristics, and in the correct locations. - F. Prior to Cutting: Examine existing conditions prior to commencing work, including elements subject to damage or movement during cutting and patching.
+Start of work means acceptance of existing conditions. - B. Verify that existing substrate is capable of structural support or attachment of new work being applied or attached. - C. Examine and verify specific conditions described in individual specification sections. - D. Take field measurements before confirming product orders or beginning fabrication, to minimize waste due to over-ordering or misfabrication. - E. Prior to Cutting: Examine existing conditions prior to commencing work, including elements subject to damage or movement during cutting and patching.
 After uncovering existing work, assess conditions affecting performance of work.
 Beginning of cutting or patching means acceptance of existing conditions.